adriak85/Termux-scripts/README.md

 ## License

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
-(You can choose a different license if you prefer)